 The Jodrell Bank Centre for Astrophysics (JBCA) is the astronomical research centre of the University of Manchester, and is one of the largest astrophysics groups in the country.
 The research interests of the JBCA span almost every area of astrophysics, from the Sun to the Big Bang and we are one of the world's most important centres for the technical development of radio telescopes and instrumentation.
 The JBCA is also responsible for the operation of the eMERLIN and VLBI national facilities and the Lovell telescope; the operations centre for these facilities is at Jodrell Bank Observatory in Cheshire.
 The Observatory will also be the site of the new international project office for the Square Kilometre Array telescope.

-We are occasionally able to take on Year 12/A-Level students for a week-long work experience programme, where 6-12 placement students spend the week working as a team across a range of short astrophysics projects and experiments at our main research centre in the Alan Turing Building in the University of Manchester campus.
+We are occasionally able to take on Year 12/A-Level students for a week-long work experience programme, where up to 12 placement students spend the week working as a team across a range of short astrophysics projects and experiments at our main research centre in the Alan Turing Building in the University of Manchester campus.
 The group ends the week by giving a seminar on their work to JBCA staff and PhD students.

 Eligibility for the work experience programme: